IsWladi/Gittory/README.md

 ## Project status
 This project is in an early stage of development.
 Although it is already fully functional, it may not work as desired since it has only been tested by me and with my Neovim configuration and workflow.
 Tested only on Windows and Ubuntu, although the code is designed to work on all systems.
 Any feedback on the plugin’s performance is appreciated.
+Look at the Trello board of this project to see the development flow: https://trello.com/b/5Sgb20pL/gittory-development

 ## Introduction
-Gittory is a Neovim plugin that provides functions for working with Git repositories.
-It allows you to use Telescope to search the entire working directory of the Git repository, regardless of your relative position within the repository.
+Gittory is a Neovim plugin that makes using the Telescope plugin easier.
+In simple terms, it changes the working directory to the root folder of your current project by finding the '.git' folder.
+It also works well with the Harpoon plugin.
+Whenever you open Neovim within a project, any marks you've made with Harpoon will be available, no matter which subfolder you opened Neovim in.
+Additionally, if you deactivate the plugin using the ':GittoryDesactivate' command, Neovim's working directory will return to where you originally opened it.

-### The problem
+### An example
-Imagine you have a project structured like this:
+Imagine you have a project structured like this, and you're in the `js/` folder:
 ```
 myProject
 ├── .git/